The Philosophy of Dress Tuesday, Sep 1 2009

 As in Telluria, images and forms from traditional cultures play an important role in Art-Neo style.
 While in Telluria this is a mere “playing” with traditional forms, albeit frequently with an instinctive feeling for their remythologising depth, in Aristasia this is done with a conscious intention of maintaining and restoring links with tradition and keeping modern culture well-rooted in the sacred and nourishing Ancestral soil.

-From Art Neo in the Encyclopaedia Aristasiana
+From Art Neo in the Encyclopaedia Chelouranya

 The Mysterious Veil Friday, Jul 27 2007